genxnetwork/grape/readme.md

 ### Stack

 The pipeline is implemented with the Snakemake framework.
 All used components are wrapped in Singularity containers or isolated in a Conda environment.
+Pipeline can also be executed with dockstore (https://dockstore.org).

 The visualisation of execution graph: [svg](https://raw.githubusercontent.com/genxnetwork/grape/master/dag.svg).